Zinc is an essential mineral that your body cannot live without.

 This is particularly true with zinc, because zinc supplements in high doses can interfere with the absorption of calcium and copper and can actually compromise heart function.

-Some of the best whole plant food sources of zinc include:
+Some of the best whole plant food and animal sources of zinc include:

 - Pumpkin Seeds

 - Wheat germ

 Try to eat at least one high zinc food per day to ensure you’re getting enough from your diet.

 It’s hard to overdo your zinc intake when you’re getting it from natural, whole foods.
 So if your diet is rich in whole plant foods, it’s likely you’re getting as much zinc as you need everyday.

 Lean more in The Truth About Vitamin Supplements.

 The health benefits of zinc don’t end with your bones, hair, teeth and nails.

 In fact, there are even more reasons you should be getting plenty of zinc that are worth mentioning, which include the following:

 - Body odour could be a sign you’re not getting enough zinc in your diet